williamgrosset/OSCAR-ConCert/ConCert/src/prototype/webservices/README.md

 The goal of the REST API is to provide authorized access to auditing information of the OSCAR application and its connected components (i.e. Drugref).

 ### Available API Endpoints
 The following JSON responses for each API call assume that the HTTP status code returns 200 (OK).
 If a fieldname returns `null`, the property could not be detected.
-Currently, all information below is subject to change.
+Currently, all information below is subject to change:

-+ ### ```GET /audit/systemInfo```
++ #### ```GET /audit/systemInfo```

   Returns the system (Linux distribution) and JVM version that the OSCAR application is active on.